LouisHors/zego-token-generator/README.md

    http://localhost:3000
    ```

-3. Log in with your LDAP credentials

-4. Configure your App ID and Server Secret if not already set
+3. Configure your App ID and Server Secret if not already set

-5. Generate tokens by filling in the required fields and clicking "Generate" or "Generate Basic Token"
+4. Generate tokens by filling in the required fields and clicking "Generate" or "Generate Basic Token"

 ## API Endpoints